Effective permeability of an immiscible fluid in porous media determined from its geometric state: Materials and Methods

 \subsection{Artificial Neural Network}

 A simple ANN was tasked to find Equation \ref{RE} within the defined state space.
 The ANN had three hidden layers, each with 50 neurons and was trained for a total of 250 epochs using the stochastic gradient decent optimizer with an initial learning rate of 0.001, which was reduced by 10\% after 10 and 150 epochs.
-Each trained and presented ANN was re-optimized under the same procedure for a fair comparison.
 Further details on the network optimization, training, and testing are provided in Supporting Materials.